November 16, 2024

 Benefits

-Staking helps secure the network and can be more energy-efficient than PoW mining.
+Staking helps secure the network and can be more -efficient than PoW mining.
 For stakeholders, it’s a way to earn passive income from their cryptocurrency holdings.
 We will give you 10 benefits of staking:

 1. Earn Passive Income: Staking is a way to earn rewards or interest on your cryptocurrency holdings.
 By participating in the network’s consensus mechanism, you can receive staking rewards, which are often higher than traditional savings accounts or other investment vehicles.